isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 supported identifiers are "hw-address" (IPv4 only), "client-id" (IPv4 only), and "duid" (IPv6 only).

-An example command for deleting a lease by address is:
+An example command for deleting a lease by address is

 ::